Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

-\item Finally, when the coarse-graining is complete, diffusion in each permeable tissue compartment has approached its $t\to\infty$ Gaussian (tortuosity) limit, as discussed above (cf.\ also a more detailed discussion in Sec.~\ref{sec:fixedpoint} below).
+\item Complete coarse-graining.
+Diffusion in each non-confining tissue compartment has approached its $t\to\infty$ Gaussian (tortuosity) limit, as discussed above (cf.\ also a more detailed discussion in Sec.~\ref{sec:fixedpoint} below).
 If there is no exchange between compartments, we obtain the most common, ``multi-exponential" model.
 For neuronal tissue, the compartments are anisotropic due to the presence of effectively one-dimensional neurites.
-In Fig.~\ref{fig:models}, we introduce the Standard Model of neuronal tissue that accounts for the neurites with associated extra-neurite space, both subjected to orientation dispersion (cf.\ Section \ref{sec:gauss}).
-While known under a plethora of names and abbreviations \cite{Kroenke2004,behrens2003,behrens2003nature,Jespersen2007,Jespersen2010,KM,wmdki,sotiropoulos2012,noddi,reisert2014mesoft,jelescu2016,lemonade-ismrm,rotinv,baydiff}, from the physics standpoint, this is practically the same model, with differences in the parameterization of the neurite orientation distribution function and variations in the descriptions of the extracellular space, as well as in the model parameter estimation procedures and employed parameter constraints.
+In Section \ref{sec:gauss}, we introduce the ``Standard Model" of neuronal tissue that accounts for the neurites with associated extra-neurite space, and with an orientation dispersion (Fig.~\ref{fig:SM}).
+While known under a plethora of names and acronyms \cite{Kroenke2004,behrens2003,behrens2003nature,Jespersen2007,Jespersen2010,KM,wmdki,sotiropoulos2012,noddi,reisert2014mesoft,jelescu2016,baydiff,lemonade-ismrm,rotinv,teddi}, from the physics standpoint, this is practically the same model, with differences in the parameterization of the neurite orientation distribution function and variations in the descriptions of the extracellular space, as well as in the model parameter estimation procedures and employed parameter constraints.

 \end{enumerate}